-On the whole, depending on the chosen location, a couple can live comfortably on $2500 a month.
+On the whole, depending on the chosen location, a couple can live comfortably for $2500 a month.

 Where is the best place to live in Baja California Sur?

-Here is a short overview of the 3 most popular expat locations in Baja California Sur to get you started on your research.
+Here is a short overview of the three most popular expat locations in Baja California Sur to get you started on your research.

 1. Los Cabos region

-San Jose del Cabo is the historic centre of the area.
+San Jose del Cabo is the historic center of the area.
 It is more laid back and relaxed.